susiegriggo/Phynteny/README.md

 ## Phynteny: Synteny-based annotation of viral genes

+Approximatley 65% of all phage genes cannot be a attributed a known function.
+Phynteny uses a Long-Short Term Memory model trained on phage synteny (the conserved gene order across phages) to predict the function of unknown phage genes.

 Phynteny is still a work in progress and the LSTM model has not yet been optimised.
 Use with caution!

 ## Dependencies
 Phynteny installation requires Python 3.7 or above.
 You will need the following python dependencies to run Phynteny and it's related support scripts.
 The latest tested versions of the dependencies are: